Delete multiple rows

 How to delete multiple rows in a worksheet using Excel, VBA and Shortcut methods

+1. Select the number of rows you want to delete.
 Note: in this example we are deleting three row (rows 2, 3 and 4).
-To select entire rows, either click on the first row number and drag down until you reach the number of rows you want to delete or select the first cell of the row, press and hold the Ctrl and Shift keys and press the Right key, then release the Ctrl key (still holding the Shift key) and press the Down key to select the number of rows you want to delete.
+To select entire rows, either click on the first row number and drag down until you reach the number of rows you want to delete or select the first cell of the row, press and hold the Ctrl and Shift keys and press the Right key, then release the Ctrl key (still holding the Shift key) and press the Down key to select the number of rows you want to delete. |

-2. Right-click anywhere on any of the selected rows and click Delete.
-Right-click anywhere on the selected row and click Delete
+2. Right-click anywhere on any of the selected rows and click Delete. |

 METHOD 2.
 Delete multiple rows using the ribbon option